jstac/policy_iteration/README.rst

 Code
 --------

-Matlab code for replicating the numerical application can be found in the **programs** folder.
+Matlab code for replicating the numerical application can be found listed above.